BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection

-Then, regardless of sampling technique (e.g., uniform or prioritized experience replay) and the mini-batch size ($|\calB_{\mathrm{mb}}|$), we can represent a sampled transition with ${(\bm{s},\bm{a},r,\hat{\bm{s}}, I)}$, where $I$ is a binary parameter that is $0$ if the distributed \gls{ai} converges in $\hat{\bm{s}}$, and is $1$, otherwise.
+Then, regardless of sampling technique (e.g., uniform or prioritized experience replay) and the mini-batch size ($|\calB_{\mathrm{mb}}|$), a sampled transition can be represented with ${(\bm{s},\bm{a},r,\hat{\bm{s}}, I)}$, where $I$ is a binary parameter that is $0$ if the distributed learning converges in $\hat{\bm{s}}$, and is $1$, otherwise.
 Then, $\bm{\varphi}_1$ and $\bm{\varphi}_2$ can be trained by minimizing the \gls{mse} for each sampled transition as

-where $\tilde{\bm{a}}$ is sampled from $\bm{\pi}_{\tilde{\vartheta}}{(\cdot|\bm{s}_{k+1})}$, and
+where $\tilde{\bm{a}}$ is sampled from $\pi_{\tilde{\vartheta}}{(\cdot|\bm{s}_{k+1})}$, and

-Note that the minimum represents the smallest Q-value between the two state-action value function approximations for clipped double Q-learning \cite{td3}.
+Note that the minimum represents the smallest Q-value between the two state-action value function approximations for clipped double Q-learning~\cite{td3}.
 Then, in order to minimize $J_Q{(\cdot)}$, $\bm{\varphi}_1$ and $\bm{\varphi}_2$ are updated in the direction of gradient descent.
 To ensure that temporal-difference error remains low, we update target critics' weights gradually by $\bm{\tilde{\varphi}}_i {=} \nu\bm{\varphi}_i{+}(1{-}\nu)\bm{\tilde{\varphi}}_i$ for $i{\in}\{1,2\}$ at each \gls{drl} iteration.